ocampesato/polymer-svg-graphics/README.md

 5) nagivate to localhost:8080

-6) double click on files with a "Poly" prefix
+6) double click on files without a "Poly" prefix